World Heritage Identification Number: 278

 Babylon: The Ancient City that Influenced Empires

-Babylon, situated approximately 85 kilometers south of Baghdad, is a significant archaeological site that offers a unique glimpse into one of the most influential empires of the ancient world.
-Inscribed as a UNESCO World Heritage Site in 2019, the property encompasses the remnants of the city that served as the capital of the Neo-Babylonian Empire from 626 to 539 BCE.
-This article delves into the history, significance, and enduring influence of Babylon.
+Babylon, situated approximately 85 kilometers (55 miles) south of Baghdad, is a significant archaeological site that offers a unique glimpse into one of the most influential cities of the ancient world.
+Inscribed as a UNESCO World Heritage Site in 2019, the property encompasses the remnants of the city across multiple historical periods, including its role as the capital of the Neo-Babylonian Empire (626–539 BCE).

 Situated 85 km south of Baghdad, the property includes the ruins of the city which, between 626 and 539 BCE, was the capital of the Neo-Babylonian Empire.
 It includes villages and agricultural areas surrounding the ancient city.
 Its remains, outer and inner city walls, gates, palaces and temples, are a unique testimony to one of the most influential empires of the ancient world.
 Seat of successive empires, under rulers such as Hammurabi and Nebuchadnezzar, Babylon represents the expression of the creativity of the Neo-Babylonian Empire at its height.
 The city's association with one of the seven wonders of the ancient world—the Hanging Gardens—has also inspired artistic, popular and religious culture on a global scale.Encyclopedia Record: Babylon